The Top 3 Vendor Fraud Schemes

 Internal fraud, also known as employee fraud, is another example of vendor fraud.

-The fraud triangle is a concept that explains the reasons why criminals commit fraud, due to three red flag factors:
+The fraud triangle explains why employees commit fraud, through three converging factors:

-3. Rationalization: the creation of a fake company makes it easier to hide the payments and explain them away
+3. Rationalization: the use of a fake company makes payments appear legitimate and harder to trace

 Invoice fraud

-1. Bank account details, including name, routing number, and account number
+1. Bank account details: account holder name, routing number, account number

-2. Company details, including name, ultimate beneficial ownership, and whether the company appears on any blacklists
+2. Company identity: legal name, ultimate beneficial ownership, sanctions and blacklist screening

 FAQ